 - The meeting will be held in a public location that is accessible to all.
 When multiple meetings are being held, they are usually scheduled to provide the public with a choice of times.

-- A representative of the Board will attend the meeting and present a summary of the legal rights of the landowners who may be affected by the line. [see Informational Meeting Handout]
+- A representative of the Board will preside over the meeting and present a summary of the legal rights of the landowners who may be affected by the line.

 - A company representative will explain the proposed project.